kilroy-code/distributed-security/README.md

 ## Devices, Individuals and Teams, and Recovery

 To create a new set of keypairs, an application calls `create() -> tag`.
-An application will typically create just one tag for each device used by an individual, although there is nothing preventing an application from creating more.
+An application will typically create just one tag for each browser used by an individual, although there is nothing preventing an application from creating more.
 When no longer needed (e.g., in respect of the EU [Right to be Forgotten](https://gdpr.eu/right-to-be-forgotten/)), an application can permanently and globally destroy a tag with `destroy(tag)`.

 Tags are public, and can be safely shared anywhere.
 Text can be *encrypted* and *verified* by anyone who has the tag.
-It can only be *decrypted* or *signed* on the device on which this tag was created.
+For tags made with `create()` (with no arguments), text can only be *decrypted* or *signed* on the browser and device on which the tag was created.

-An individual user is simply a "team" of devices.
-A new team can be created with one or more constitutent tags: `create(tag1, tag2, ...) -> tag`.
-The resulting tag is unique to the individual -- i.e., not the same as any of the device tags.
+An individual user is simply a "team" of browser-specific tags.
+A new team tag can be created with one or more constitutent tags: `create(tag1, tag2, ...) -> tag`.
+The resulting tag is unique to the individual -- i.e., not the same as any of the browser-specific tags.
 However, the application can decrypt and sign with that tag on any of that individual's devices.
-Applications can add or remove a device tag with
+Applications can add or remove a member tag with

 ```
 changeMembership(teamTag, {